KaelenCarling/LumberHack/Deliverables/Deliverable 2 Requirements.md

 ## 1. Positioning
 ### 1.1 Problem Statement

-There is no easy to setup/use solution for hosting a rogue access point and the current options don’t support credential harvesting.
+There is no easy to setup/use the solution for hosting a rogue access point and the current options don’t support credential harvesting.
 This impacts information security professionals ability to test organizations.

 #### 1.2 Product Position Statement
 For ethical hackers hosting a rogue access point can be difficult.
 The LumberHack is a rogue access point that allows the operator to scrape credentials using a fake captive portal.
 Our project allows security professionals to test their teams and organizations for security flaws.

 ### 1.3 Value proposition
 The LumberHack will host a rogue access point that directs to a dummy site.
 The user will be taken to a page that will act as a login page that will then harvest the credentials for the clients using it and store the information into a database.
+The groups of people that will use this tool are business, companies, organizations and ethical hackers to check for security flaws.

 ## 2. Stake Holders